lightbend/akka-grpc-ddata-shopping-cart/README.md

 It configures the cluster formation using instructions found at the [Lightbend OpenShift deployment guide](https://developer.lightbend.com/guides/openshift-deployment/akka/forming-a-cluster.html).

+## What does this demonstrate?

+This project demonstrates how Akka Distributed Data can maintain state without a database.
+It uses Akka Distributed Data to store data across the Akka cluster using CRDTs.
+As long as at least one node continues to run, the shopping carts will be available, no database is needed.
+Nodes can be killed, upgraded, whatever.

 ## Running

 If you wish to run the service in the `default` namespace, then simply run the following on your Kubernetes cluster: